| || A

 this wonderous beast?), sheep, or swine to pasture upon the common green until the same be broken up [ie. until the same be in

-common] and that non play at the golf, nor go through with carts or horses to prejud the growing of grass'.
+common] and that non play at the golf, nor go through with carts or horses to prejudice the growing of grass'.

-An extract from the Council records of 21st March 1775 reads.'The Magistrates and Council gave order to discharge all Golfing on the
+An extract from the Council records of 21st March 1775 reads.'The Magistrates and Council gave order to discharge all golfing on

-Toune Green on the south side of the road leading from the Toune to the Milns and over Castlehill after 25th of this month till the
+the Toune Green on the south side of the road leading from the Toune to the Milns and over Castlehill after 25th of March till the

-first of September next and so on yearly without liberty asked and given by one of the Magistrates or Toune Treasurer.
-And no person or
+1st.
+September next and so on yearly without liberty asked and given by one of the Magistrates or Toune Treasurer and no person or

 | || Balls, clubs and men I sing, who just methinks, |